LWM-Community/Resources-you-need/Contribution.md

 ##  How to Contribute?

-**The format you can follow while contributing is:**
+**The format you can follow while contributing to this repository is :**

-# Steps to follow:
+# Add Steps to follow:

-# Resources to Learn From:
+# Add Resources to Learn From:

-# Some Youtube Channels to Follow:
+# Add Some Youtube Channels to Follow:

-# Some projects to look into:
+# Add Some projects to look into:

 ### For a successful contribution you must have to follow these steps: